xfarrow/blink/README.md

 ## What is it?
 Blink is a privacy-respecting business-oriented social media platform focused on fostering connections between businesses and individuals, propelling careers and sparking innovation in the professional world.

-Think of it as an open-source alternative to LinkedIn.
+Think of it as a libre alternative to LinkedIn.

 ## Usage
 If you're an individual you can use one of the available instances.